Stock rally pauses as US inflation douses rate cut hopes

 Sources told Reuters that the central bank would debate the end of negative rates while the government also appeared to back a policy shift.
 Finance Minister Shunichi Suzuki said on Friday that the economy was no longer in deflation.

-Japan's 10-year bond yield rose to 0.795% for the first time in more than three months.
+Japan's 10-year bond yield rose to 0.795% for the first time in more than three months earlier in Friday's session.

 Elsewhere, oil prices succumbed to some profit taking, following strong gains this week amid sharp declines in U.S. crude and fuel inventories, drone strikes on Russian refineries and an increase in energy demand forecasts.